Athar Ali

-Athar Ali (আতহার আলী; 1891-1976) was a Bangladeshi Islamic activist, author, teacher and politician.
+Athar Ali (আতহার আলী; 1891 – 6 October 1976) was a Bangladeshi Islamic activist, author, teacher and politician.
 He participated in the Indian independence movement, and was former president of the Nizam-e-Islam Party.
-Ali was also a khalifah of Ashraf Ali Thanvi, one of the founders of the Deobandi movement.
+Ali was also a khalifah of Ashraf Ali Thanwi, one of the founders of the Deobandi movement.

 Early life

 Ali was born into a Bengali Muslim family in the village of Ghungadia Nawangaon, Beanibazar, Sylhet District, Bengal Presidency, British India.
 His father, Azim Khan, was a Moulvi.
 Ali completed his primary and secondary education at the Jhingabari Alia Madrasah.

 He then moved to North India where he studied the Islamic sciences at the Jamia Qasmia Madrasa Shahi in Moradabad, the Madrasa Aliya of Rampur State and subsequently the Mazahir Uloom in Saharanpur.
 He then did Hadith studies at the Darul Uloom Deoband under Anwar Shah Kashmiri and Shabbir Ahmad Usmani, which he graduated from in 1338 AH (1919-1920 CE).
 Ali then served under Ashraf Ali Thanwi from whom he studied the Batin for three years and gained Khilafat from.